FOSTERING HOPE IN A WORLD OF WORRY AND ANXIETY

 8. Factors that diminish hope

 Some include being mentally isolated by a 'conspiracy of silence' or by inadequate explanations of what is happening, or why we are feeling as we do, or when fears and questions are not properly addressed or answered.
-A person's hope can be diminished when it is implied that there is nothing more which can be done, when pain and depression are ignored, when the future seems to be no more than an insufferable mountain of problems and / or an unrelieved catastrophe.
+A person's hope can be diminished when it is implied that there is nothing more that can be done, when pain and depression are ignored, when the future seems to be no more than an insufferable mountain of problems and / or an unrelieved catastrophe.

 We all can foster hope in others as well as in ourselves.
 For some of us it may be through our gift for light-heartedness, for others through the strength we seem to impart, for others through our listening, but for all of us through loving, accepting and affirming other people as we seek to reach out to them with the love within us, regardless of where we believe its source to be.